sonburn/symbol-instance-locator/README.md

 # Changelog

+* **1.1** - Code optimizations and dialog frame will now be smaller if a small set of results are returned.
 * **1.0** - Found instances now display image of the instance, page where the instance reside, and instance name.
 * **0.3** - Converted list of instances to NSButtons, which when selected, will now navigate user to location of instance.
 * **0.2** - Added appcast plugin support for Sketch 45 and later.
 Significantly improved processing time, and presentation of results.